miczkejedrzej/Evolutionary-computation/README.md

-# Repository for the evolutionary-computation subject
+### Repository for the evolutionary computation course